vickmuir/Backup/evault-mssql-plugin.md

 **Capabilities provided**

 - You can run full database backups, full database with transaction logs backups, or transaction logs only backup.
 - You can run multiple backups at the same time.
 - You can restore SQL databases to the same SQL instance or to a different SQL instance,
 - You can restore databases with the original database names, overwrite existing databases, and restore by using the No Recovery option.

-## Ordering the Plug-in
+## Ordering the plug-in

 1. Log in to the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}
 2. Click **Storage** > **Backup**.